-Figure 22.37 Meters are very similar to motors but only rotate through a part of a revolution.
-The magnetic poles of this meter are shaped to keep the component of B perpendicular to the loop constant, so that the torque does not depend on θ and the deflection against the return spring is proportional only to the current I. 22.9 Magnetic Fields Produced by Currents: Ampere's Law How much current is needed to produce a significant magnetic field, perhaps as strong as the Earth's field?
+FIGURE 22.36 Meters are very similar to motors but only rotate through a part of a revolution.
+The magnetic poles of this meter are shaped to keep the component of B perpendicular to the loop constant, so that the torque does not depend on θ and the deflection against the return spring is proportional only to the current I. 22.9 Magnetic Fields Produced by Currents: Ampere's Law LEARNING OBJECTIVES By the end of this section, you will be able to:

+- Calculate current that produces a magnetic field. - Use the right hand rule 2 to determine the direction of current or the direction of magnetic field loops.
+How much current is needed to produce a significant magnetic field, perhaps as strong as the Earth's field?
 Surveyors will tell you that overhead electric power lines create magnetic fields that interfere with their compass readings.
 Indeed, when Oersted discovered in 1820 that a current in a wire affected a compass needle, he was not dealing with extremely large currents.
 How does the shape of wires carrying current affect the shape of the magnetic field created?
 We noted earlier that a current loop created a magnetic field similar to that of a bar magnet, but what about a straight wire or a toroid (doughnut)?
 How is the direction of a current-created field related to the direction of the current?
 Answers to these questions are explored in this section, together with a brief discussion of the law governing the fields created by currents.
 Magnetic Field Created by a Long Straight Current-Carrying Wire: Right Hand Rule 2 Magnetic fields have both direction and magnitude.
-As noted before, one way to explore the direction of a magnetic field is with compasses, as shown for a long straight current-carrying wire in Figure 22.38.
+As noted before, one way to explore the direction of a magnetic field is with compasses, as shown for a long straight current-carrying wire in Figure 22.37.
 Hall probes can determine the magnitude of the field.
 The field around a long straight wire is found to be in circular loops.
 The right hand rule 2 (RHR-2) emerges from this exploration and is valid for any current segment-point the thumb in the direction of the current, and the fingers curl in the direction of the magnetic field loops created by it.